A Historic Andalusian Port: The Essential Travel Guide to Tetouan

 The summer months of June through August can be quite hot, with temperatures regularly topping 30°C (86°F).
 There’s an influx of European visitors on their summer holidays, together with travelling Moroccans who like to hit the Mediterranean beaches nearby.

 Despite the cooler temps (highs around 16°C/60°F), December is also quite busy as Europeans look to escape the cold back home.
-Book rooms and activities well in advance if travelling at this time.
+Book rooms and activities well in advance if you're travelling at this time.